PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 ### React-localize-redux
 React-localize-redux is a localization library that enables easier handling of translations in React applications.
 It is built on the native React _Context_, but understanding or using context is not necessary when using the library.\
-The extension allows developers to define texts for different languages in JSON files, which can then be loaded and displayed depending on the selected language.
+The extension allows developers to define texts for different languages in JSON files, which can then be loaded and displayed depending on the selected language. [@reactLocalizeRedux]

 #### Initialization
 All child components of the _LocalizeProvider_ component can work with the _localize_ function.
 Therefore, it makes sense to place this high in the hierarchy by wrapping the application in an instance of _LocalizeProvider_.

-Localize has to be initialized with settings, which must include an array of supported languages, and can include translation settings and initialization options, such as the default language or different rendering options.
+Localize has to be initialized with settings, which must include an array of supported languages, and can include translation settings and initialization options, such as the default language or different rendering options. [@reactLocalizeRedux]

 #### Adding translation data